dompiotr85/WinRuler/README.md

 ## Purpose

-WinMeter aims to facilitate the accurate measurement of elements on the computer screen, which is particularly useful for graphic designers, developers, and other professionals who need precise tools for working with graphics and interfaces.
+WinRuler aims to facilitate the accurate measurement of elements on the computer screen, which is particularly useful for graphic designers, developers, and other professionals who need precise tools for working with graphics and interfaces.

 ## Contributions

-We welcome contributions to WinMeter development through [pull requests](https://github.com/dompiotr85/WinMeter/pulls/) on GitHub.
+We welcome contributions to WinRuler development through [pull requests](https://github.com/dompiotr85/WinRuler/pulls/) on GitHub.

 We prefer to take pull requests in our active development branches, particularly for new features.

-For more information on the process and expectations, see [the documentation](https://github.com/dompiotr85/WinMeter/tree/main/Documentation/).
+For more information on the process and expectations, see [the documentation](https://github.com/dompiotr85/WinRuler/tree/main/Documentation/).

 ## Contributing workflow